Thursday, June 30, 2022

 How Do Students Visit The Nurse's Office

-The majority of a school nurse's day will revolve around taking care of the health needs of students.
-How will those students arrive at your office for their office visit?
-Over the years my office has implemented a variety of "ways" students are allowed to visit.
-These include:
+The majority of a school nurse's day revolves around taking care of students' health needs.
+How will those students arrive at your office for their visit?

 1. Arrive with a pass from the teacher (sample passes here)